What is Brand Purpose?

 The evidence supporting brand purpose comes from the book Grow, written by Jim Stengel and ex-CMO of P&G.

-Let's dive into the next questions:
+Let's explore the following questions:

 - Is the data correct?